SenseTecnic/wotkit-docs/source/api_v1/api_sensor_groups.rst

   * - **Method**
     - GET
   * - **Returns**
-    - OK 200, along with list
+    - **200 OK** if successul.
+A JSON object in the response body containing a list of groups.

 .. admonition:: example